hartmuthoss/intransitive_dice_generator/docs/intransitivity_fixed_M_arbitrary_cycle.md

+---
+title: Arbitrarily Long Intransitive Cycles with a Fixed Number of Sides
+layout: default
+---

 # Arbitrarily Long Intransitive Cycles with a Fixed Number of Sides (Proof Sketch by ChatGPT)

 **Authors:** Hartmut Hoss (Empirical discovery & code) and ChatGPT (OpenAI, proof outline)